LemuelBurke/Android-NFL-Super-Fan-App/2-requirements.md

 - The UI should be responsive and scale across different screen sizes.

 App Lifecycle & Performance:
-- The application should load directly to the home page upon launch/
+- The application should load directly to the home page upon launch.
 - A loading screen should be displayed when fetching data from the API.
 - On first launch, the application must prompt users to select their favorite NFL team before proceeding.